100 grams of powdered sugar in spoons. Volume of a tablespoon in ml. A teaspoon of sugar: calorie content

 4. What does 1/5 cup of powdered sugar look like in the photo (one fifth).

-How to measure: 100 grams (100 gr, 100 g) of powdered sugar in ml (milliliters) and in liters (l).
+How to measure: 100 grams (100 gr, 100 g) of powdered sugar in ml (milliliters) and liters (l).

-1. The volume of a liter jar is 1 liter (1 l) or 1000 milliliters (ml), which is 1000 cubic centimeters (cm3, cc).
+1. The volume of a liter jar is 1 liter (1 L) or 1000 milliliters (ml), which is 1000 cubic centimeters (cm3, cc).

-2. The volume of a half-liter jar is 0.5 liters (0.5 l, half a liter) or 500 milliliters (ml), which is 500 cubic centimeters (cm3, cc).
+2. The volume of a half-liter jar is 0.5 liters (0.5 l, half liter) or 500 milliliters (ml), which is 500 cubic centimeters (cm3, cc).

 How to measure 100 grams (100 gr, 100 g) of powdered sugar in cubic centimeters (cm3, cc).